timescale/docs/timescaledb/how-to-guides/hyperfunctions/function-pipelines.md

 Pandas, and PromQL.

 <highlight type="warning">

 Experimental features could have bugs!
 They might not be backwards compatible, and could be removed in future releases.
 Use these features at your own risk, and do not use any experimental features in production.
+Notably, `timevector()` _will_ materialize all its datapoints in memory, so using it on an excesively large dataset will run out of memory.

 </highlight>

 SQL is the best language for data analysis, but it is not perfect, and at times